Film Theory and Visual Culture Seminar

 Bio: Cáel M. Keegan is Associate Professor of Women, Gender, and Sexuality Studies at Grand Valley State University.
 He is a cultural theorist of transgender/queer media who is interested in how the aesthetic forms queer and transgender people have created shape our popular lifeworlds.
 His first book, Lana and Lilly Wachowski: Sensing Transgender (University of Illinois Press, 2018) traces how the Wachowskis’ cinema invented a 21st century trans aesthetic of the senses that disrupted our conventional schemas of race, gender, space, and time.
 His second book project, The Edge of the Real: Mass Culture and the Transgender Imaginary explores the invention and formal qualities of the transgender cultural imaginary that transformed North American mass media over the second half of the 20th century.
 Keegan is Special Editor for Arts and Culture at Transgender Studies Quarterly and Senior Co-chair of the Queer and Trans Caucus of the Society for Cinema and Media Studies.
 In 2019, his essay “Getting Disciplined” was awarded the National Women’s Studies Association’s Trans Caucus prize for best essay in transgender studies.

-Elena Gorfinkel (King’s College London) and “The Weary of the Screen”
+Elena Gorfinkel (King’s College London) presents “The Weary of the Screen”

 Abstract: There is a paradox that animates a variety of recent moving image “sleepworks,” one which points to the transformation of contemporary mediated experience in relation to the radiance of multiple screens, at all hours of the night, a reality that has been made even more apparent in the past year of geographically flattening and temporally coextensive simultaneities of digital experience.
 This talk considers film and moving image works that probe the tension between profuse light, sleep spaces and screen media, in which the potentials of “sleeping in the cinema” are navigated in domestic architectures, moving image installations and public spaces.
 Charting the problem of the exhausted, worn-down subject of contemporary capitalism’s regime of perennial illumination in the blue light of the screen’s electric emanations, it pursues what it might mean to sleep in the light of weariness.
 Can the project of “harmonizing with exhaustion,” following on “Bifo” Berardi’s prescription, occur through an encounter with, rather than a retreat from, screen presence?
 Charting across ambient durational sleep media on YouTube, Apichatpong Weerasethakul’s Sleepcinemahotel, Zhou Tao’s Red and Blue, Pedro Neves Marques’ Digital Animals: Dream Sequences, Lucy Clout’s ZZZ, and Tulapop Saenjaroen’s People on Sunday, this talk will trace the negotiation of sleep’s terms of possibility in this engagement with screen light and nocturnal darkness, restlessness and restoration.